-Each student in grades 4th-6th will be given a planner.
+Each student will be given a planner.
 Write down all of your assignments in the school planner.
 For each assignment, record:

 - The name of the class subject

 - Details about the assignment

 - The date the assignment is given

 - The date the assignment is due